bsmith89/StrainPGC-manuscript/doc/manuscript/manuscript.md

 primarily Bacteria, we were also able to estimate gene content for strains in three species of Archaea.
-The largest number of inferred strains were classified in the phylum Firmicutes\_A (2232 strains; an additional 80 and 141 strains were also in “Firmicutes”, and “Firmicutes\_B”, respectively, which are classified as separate phyla in the GTDB taxonomy), followed by Bacteroidota (727), and Proteobacteria (189).
+The largest number of inferred strains were classified in the phylum Firmicutes\_A (2232 strains; an additional 80 and 141 strains were also in "Firmicutes", and "Firmicutes\_B", respectively, which are classified as separate phyla in the GTDB taxonomy), followed by Bacteroidota (727), and Proteobacteria (189).
 Hence, StrainPGC resolved gene content for myriad strains across a diverse set of species found in the human gut.